Frances and Richard Lockridge: Other writings

 Outside of their series, the Lockridges co-wrote the novels Catch as Catch Can (1951), The Innocent House (1958), The Golden Man (1960), and The Ticking Clock (1961).
 They also wrote several short non-fiction books about cats, including Cats and People (1960).

 On her own, Frances wrote the 1928 book How to Adopt a Child.
 From 1922 to 1942, she worked for the adoption and placement committee of the State Aid Charities Association.
 She also for several years wrote the New York Times' "Hundred Neediest" column.

-Richard also wrote an espionage novel with George Hoben Estabrooks, Death in the Mind (1945), and two non-mystery novels, The Empty Day (1965) and Encounter in Key West (1966).
+Richard also wrote an espionage novel about the military uses of hypnotism with the pschologist George Hoben Estabrooks, Death in the Mind (1945), and two non-mystery novels, The Empty Day (1965) and Encounter in Key West (1966).
 He co-authored Michael J. McKeogh's memoir of World War II, Sgt.
 Mickey and General Ike (1946).
 With his first wife, Lockridge wrote three short non-fiction books about cats.
 He wrote a memoir of his courtship of his second wife, Hildegarde Dolson, in One Lady, Two Cats (1967).